CodeIgniter-Chinese/codeigniter4-user-guide/source/models/model.rst

 **$primaryKey**

 This is the name of the column that uniquely identifies the records in this table.
-This does not necessarilly have to match the primary key that is specified in the database, but is used with methods like ``find()`` to know what column to match the specified value to.
+This does not necessarily have to match the primary key that is specified in the database, but is used with methods like ``find()`` to know what column to match the specified value to.

+.. note:: All Models must have a primaryKey specified to allow all of the features to work
+    as expected.

 **$returnType**